This is a chronicle of how an ordinary-but-privileged American achieved financial independence. It’s a long read, so grab your coffee and settle in.

 If I didn’t work for the next 10 years, I would be okay.

 By 30, I managed to save over half a million dollars.
-I’m about to reach 33, and have created enough wealth to sustain the rest of my modest – not extravagant – life.
+Now, a few years later, that has compounded even more.
+I realized that I had achieved some version of “FIRE,” shorthand or the financial independence, retire early trend.
+This amount of money – while not extravagant – could sustain the rest of my modest life.
 How did a regular guy like me pull this off?

 Context: I didn’t have rich parents or went to an elite college.
 I grew up in a single mother household that qualified for school lunch vouchers.
 I studied Economics at UC San Diego – a decent school but not elite.
 My first job at 22 paid $60k/year as a business analyst.
 Switching careers into UX design was more lucrative, but I never made a ton of money by Los Angeles standards.